What is the Semantic Layer?

 Semantic layers centralize metric logic, which makes change management critical.
 When you modify a core metric definition, the impact is felt downstream through dashboards, applications, and automated processes.
 Organizations need robust version control, testing, and rollout processes to avoid breaking downstream consumers.

-Lineage tracking becomes complex when metrics span multiple data sources and transformation layers.
+Under these conditions, lineage tracking becomes complex when metrics span multiple data sources and transformation layers.
 Understanding how a change to your semantic model affects specific dashboards or applications requires comprehensive metadata management that many teams struggle to implement effectively.

 Building a practical semantic layer strategy